JohnnyFisher27/CMPM-Project-3/README.md

 The camera follows the player in the center of the screen with a little offset so that the camera is actually positioned a bit above the player.
 There is also a deadzone box of 100 by 100.
 Rubric says implementing a deadzone counts.
 Moving platform:
 We have a platform that moves back and forth, and when the player lands on the platform they don’t slide around.
 You could say they’ve landed themselves in a sticky situation.
 Literally, the platform is really sticky.
+Puzzles: While there are no locks and keys, because of the nature of objects appearing/disappearing each area is a puzzle to manuever.
+It will take the player multiple deaths to figure out the right path to get all the collectables.